jlafer/nodejs-cli/README.md

 # jlafer-gooddata-cli

-This package provides a CLI -- gdutil -- that I find useful when working with the GoodData API to run reports.
+This package provides a CLI -- `gdutil` -- that I find useful when working with the GoodData API to run reports.

 ## Installation

     npm install

-To add the gdutil to your system path, you can optionally run `npm link` in the project folder.
+To add `gdutil` to your system path, you can optionally run `npm link` in the project folder.
 Note: it will likely require root or `sudo` access as it changes the system path.

-Edit src/cfg.js to set BASE_API_URL to the URL of your GoodData API.
+Edit src/cfg.js to set BASE_GD_URL to the URL of your GoodData API.
 This will either be https://secure.gooddata.com/ for the standard GoodData cloud service or the white-label URL of your data provider (e.g., https://analytics.ytica.com/).
 Note that the trailing slash is required.

 ## Command-line Interface
     gdutil list